 - Country codes are sometimes invalid.
 Please visit here for more information about formatting your country codes.

 - Make sure your feed has data for all of the required fields in it.
 The interface will identify required fields for which information is missing.

 - Be sure to include at least ten locations in your feed.
-If you have less than 10 locations you can add and verify them individually using the Google Places dashboard.
+If you have fewer than 10 locations you can add and verify them individually using the Google My Business dashboard.